 This vehicle appeared in the film “Dick Smart, Agent 2007” starring Richard Wyler, Margaret Lee, Rosanna Tapados.

-For this movie, the Vespa 180 Super Sport was transformed by Piaggio and by the English factory Alpha Willis to race along the road, fly like a helicopter, sail and dive like a submarine.
+For this movie, the Vespa 180 Super Sport was transformed by Piaggio and by the English factory Alpha Wallis to race along the road, fly like a helicopter, sail and dive like a submarine.

 This Vespa PX model was built in 1977 to launch the Vespa “Nuova Linea” (“New Line”) in Paris.
 Brought back and jealously guarded by the Recovery Warehouse Piaggio team, the Vespone is now one of the most appreciated attractions of Piaggio Museum.